2019 North American Amateur Muay Thai Championships

 * Seniors" age 40-49, do NOT have to compete in the senior divisions.

-* Seniors" age 50-55 ARE required to compete in the Senior division.
+* Masters" age 50+ ARE required to compete in the Masters division.
+If no opponent will be allowed to compete in the Seniors Division

 Thai Liniment is ALLOWED to be used to warm the fighter up prior to the fight.
 It cannot be applied above the shoulders (neck and head area).
 Other warming agents such as Ben Gay, Icy Hot, and other sports cremes are NOT allowed.